dhrjrddy/SnakeAndLadder_Scala/README.md

 ##Snakes And Ladders

-Simple Snakes and Ladders Game Implemented in Scala and Maven and perforemd Junit testing.
+Simple Snakes and Ladders Game Implemented in Scala and Sbt and perforemd Junit testing.

 ##Snakes and Ladders Game - Rules